imor/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 src/compact.rs
 ```

-Now that you have implemented your compaction strategy, you will need to run it in a background thread, so as to compact the files in the background.
+Now that you have implemented your compaction strategy, you will need to run it in a background thread to compact files in the background.
 In `compact.rs`, `trigger_compaction` will be called every 50ms, and you will need to:

-1. generate a compaction task, if no task needs to be scheduled, return ok.
+1. Generate a compaction task; if no task needs to be scheduled, return OK.
 2. run the compaction and get a list of new SSTs.
 3. Similar to `force_full_compaction` you have implemented in the previous chapter, update the LSM state.